mactul/powermake/documentation.md

 You can edit this default powermake to better fit your needs, once you've run `powermake` (or `python -m powermake`) at least one time, a file will appear in `~/.powermake/default_powermake.py`.
 Just edit this file and to what you want as the default powermake template.
 To reset the default, just delete the file and run `powermake`

-The `powermake` script is no more than a classic powermake script (like the one in [Quick Example](#quick-example)), which instead of compiling a C code, generates a file named `makefile.py`.
+The `powermake` script is no more than a classic powermake makefile (like the one in [Quick Example](#quick-example)), which instead of compiling a C code, generates a file named `makefile.py`.
 This means that you have access to all usual command line options.
 Just type `powermake --help` to see them.